 Kitten Food VS Cat Food

 Do cats need different diets at different ages?
-You see different foods labelled for kittens, adults, and seniors, but what makes them so different?
+You see different foods labelled for kittens chicken, adults, and seniors, but what makes them so different?
 And are they really necessary?

 The answer is a little complicated.
 Do cats and kittens require different nutrients?
 Absolutely!
 But the answer to whether or not they require different diets is up for debate.
 If you look at your cat’s wild feline relatives, kittens and cubs eat the same prey and foraged foods that their mothers eat.

 So what’s the purpose of kitten food?
 Though kittens need the same types of nutrients as adult cats, the quantity they need of each is a little different.

 Kittens start eating solid food around 4 weeks of age, this process is called the weaning stage, and they will need a diet that is offers a higher concentration of nutrients than a typical adult cat food.

 This is why the ingredients in kitten food don’t vary too much from adult cat food, but the nutrient density is higher in kitten formulas.
 This allows small kittens to be able to take in higher levels of key nutrients in smaller amounts of food.

 This allows you to feed your kitten on a regular schedule and carefully monitor their growth at each stage of development.

 When it comes to growth and development, kittens need more of certain nutrients.
 Protein and fat play a key role in muscle development, and there are several other vitamins and minerals , and fatty acids that support your kitten’s body as they grow.